MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise.md

 ### Verify Server Side

-For a validation of properly functioning Microsoft Connected Cache, execute the following command in the EFLOW VM or any device in the network.
+For a validation of properly functioning MCC, execute the following command in the EFLOW VM or any device in the network.
 Replace
 \<CacheServerIP\> with the IP address of the cache server.